Dimension reduction for integrative survival analysis

-The assumptions in \eqref{eq:RR} are similar to those made in sparse reduced-rank multivariate response regression \citep{chen2012sparse,she2017selective}; however, our context is different.
-In reduced-rank regression \citep{velu2013multivariate}, one measures $J$ response variables on a single individual.
-Here, we measure a single outcome variable on independent subjects from $J$ distinct populations (i.e., cancer types), but assume the populations are related through some shared set of low-dimensional features: the factors.
-If $r_* = \min\{J,p\}$ and $s_* = p$, then \eqref{eq:RR} would be equivalent to assuming that the models are entirely unrelated (i.e., ``separate'').
-Similarly, if $r_*= \min\{p,J\}$ and $s_* < p$, then \eqref{eq:RR} assumes the same set of $s_*$ proteins affect survival in all $J$ populations, but in entirely distinct ways.
+Our analysis of the motivating data in Section \ref{sec:DataAnalysis} provides strong evidence that \eqref{eq:RR} is justifiable in the context of pan-cancer proteomics and survival.
+In particular, cross-validation estimates ($r_*, s_*$) to be $(6, 20)$ (when $J = 18$ and $p=210$).
+Many of these 20 selected proteins have been identified in the recent literature.
+Furthermore, examining the estimated factors (e.g. see Figure \ref{fig:factors}) reveals that they contain proteomic information which can distinguish cancer types (i.e., the factors do not contradict well-established molecular heterogeneity).

 In the next section, we introduce a constrained maximum partial likelihood estimator for $\mbB_*$ under the parametric restriction \eqref{eq:RR} in high-dimensional settings.
 In subsequent sections, we propose a new algorithm to compute our estimator and establish asymptotic theory thereof.
-Our work provides contributions on multiple fronts. \begin{enumerate} \item Methodologically, we propose a new framework for jointly modeling survival in distinct populations with high-dimensional predictors.
-In contrast to related methods, our framework allows practicioners to identify interpretable low-dimensional features shared across populations.
+Our work provides contributions on multiple fronts.
+Methodologically, we propose a new framework for jointly modeling survival in distinct populations with high-dimensional predictors.
+In contrast to related methods, our framework allows practitioners to identify interpretable low-dimensional features shared across populations.